 There has been a recent buzz about kale implicating it in issues with the thyroid.
 Although I’m not a nutritionist, it seems that most of the articles I’ve found are not much more than attention-grabbing headlines and most instances of issues were from people that overdid their consumption of raw kale, consuming much larger amounts than recommended over long periods of time.

 This article from Cooking Light gives a little insight into the issue and the history behind the study.
 Their conclusion?
-The study, conducted by a Doctor from his home was not an n accredited, peer-reviewed scientific analysis Nutrient toxicity is a real thing but extremely rare.
-And they went on to give some common sense advice, “if you lean heavily on kale or any other single vegetable or fruit for the majority of your nutrients, you might want to rethink your food plan.
+The study, conducted by a Doctor from his home was not an accredited, peer-reviewed scientific analysis.
+Nutrient toxicity is a real thing but extremely rare.
+And they went on to give some common sense advice, “If you lean heavily on kale or any other single vegetable or fruit for the majority of your nutrients, you might want to rethink your food plan.
 You may be getting a lot of the same nutrients over and over again every day.
 You need a balance so your chances of building up toxic levels of micronutrients and chemicals remain low.”

 Learning to Like Kale: